Independent Scotch Whisky Bottlers Available in Israel

 (From their website:) "North Star Spirits: Glasgow's Premier Independent Whisky Bottling Company.
 Established in 2016 by Iain Croucher".

 They mainly specialise in Single Malts and Malt Blends.
 They seem to have a very high reputation amongst whisky enthusiasts although I personally have never tried any of their products.
+I think the supermarket product like labels (IMO), has alway put me off.

 Available in Israel from Wine & Flavors https://wnf.co.il/whiskey